mzyates/techindicators/documentation.md

 ### mindx

 The mindx function calculates the [Mass Index](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:mass_index).
 The Mass Index is a measure of volatility based on a ratio of moving averages of the difference between high and low prices for each period.
 When the Mass Index is high, there is an increased chance of a trend reversal.
 The function requires three parameters: high prices, low prices, and a number of periods.
 The standard number of periods is 25 and the standard trigger level for trend reversal is 27.

+### mfi

+The mfi function calculates the [Money Flow Index (MFI)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:money_flow_index_mfi).
+The MFI (also called volume weighted RSI), is an oscillator that uses the typical price and volume of each period.
+The mfi function requires parameters of high prices, low prices, closing prices, volume, and a number of periods for calculation.
+The standard number of periods is 14.